JustAnyones/Plugin-creator-website/docs/docs/guides/biomes.md

 ## Spawn parameters for ground, tree and building

-Like for biomes you can use the presented [Biome parameters](#biome_parameters) also in the context of spawn definitions for more variety.
+Like for biomes you can use the presented [biome parameters](#biome_parameters) also in the context of spawn definitions for more variety.
 In a biome this may look like:
 ```json
 "ground": [{
     "id": "$mygroundid",